gatling/gatling-workshop/README.md

 > We can see in the interface that the assertion has probably failed, and that is something we can use to fail a CI for instance.

+## Conclusion

+We had a tour of many ways to use the gatling DSL to simulate as closely as possible users actual behaviour, but of course we could not cover in this workshop the nitty-gritty details of all the concepts.
+Our documentation will cover these thoroughly for the [Gatling DSL](https://gatling.io/docs/gatling/), as well as [Cloud](https://gatling.io/docs/enterprise/cloud/) and [Self-Hosted](https://gatling.io/docs/enterprise/self-hosted/) version.

+Thank you for sticking with us until now, hope you had a good time !
+Xoxo